-A Member commented that the Local Development Plan (LDP) has an allocation of 35% affordable housing yet developers are reducing this 30% or below and for an adequate amount of social housing to be available, and the Planning Department needs to be firmer.
+A Member commented that the Local Development Plan (LDP) has an allocation of 35% affordable housing yet developers are reducing this 30% or below.
+It was added that for an adequate amount of social housing to be available, the Planning Department needs to be firmer.

-It was queried if figures for the shortfall of affordable housing in Monmouthshire were available and responded that there is a LDP target of 96 homes per year and if achieved would meet requirements.
+It was queried if figures for the shortfall of affordable housing in Monmouthshire were available and responded that there is a LDP target of 96 homes per year and if achieved, this amount would meet requirements.
 The current level of need and demand was explained.